run-ai/docs/docs/platform-admin/aiinitiatives/resources/node-pools.md

 * Column selection - Click COLUMNS and select the columns to display in the table
 * Download table - Click MORE and then Click Download as CSV
 * Show/Hide details - Click to view additional information on the selected row

+### Show/Hide details

+Select a row in the Node pools table and then click Show details in the upper-right corner of the action bar.
+The details window appears, presenting metrics graphs for the whole node pool:

+* __Node GPU allocation__ -
+This graph shows an overall sum of the Allocated, Unallocated, and Total number of GPUs for this node pool, over time.
+From observing this graph, you can learn about the occupancy of GPUs in this node pool, over time.

+* __GPU Utilization Distribution__ -
+This graph shows the distribution of GPU utilization in this node pool over time.
+Observing this graph, you can learn how many GPUs are utilized up to 25%, 25%-50%, 50%-75%, and 75%-100%.
+This information helps to understand how many available resources you have in this node pool, and how well those resources are utilized by comparing the allocation graph to the utilization graphs, over time.

+* __GPU Utilization__ -
+This graph shows the average GPU utilization in this node pool over time.
+Comparing this graph with the GPU Utilization Distribution helps to understand the actual distribution of GPU occupancy over time.

+* __GPU Memory Utilization__ -
+This graph shows the average GPU memory utilization in this node pool over time, for example an average of all nodes’ GPU memory utilization over time.

+* __CPU Utilization__ -
+This graph shows the average CPU utilization in this node pool over time, for example, an average of all nodes’ CPU utilization over time.

+* __CPU Memory Utilization__ -
+This graph shows the average CPU memory utilization in this node pool over time, for example an average of all nodes’ CPU memory utilization over time.

 ## Adding a new node pool